AyeshaSKP/DataScienceCompetiton-Stemfellowsip-/README.md

 ![image](https://github.com/AyeshaSKP/DataScienceCompetiton-Stemfellowsip-/assets/41141945/e9d59981-064f-4e4b-8cdf-a936d3c904ff)

-This fugure has been taken from the paper written by me and my team (BioinfoScience), where we have explored the relationship between the two most and least important features with and without breast cancer.
+ This figure has been taken from the paper written by me and my team (BioinfoScience), where we have explored the relationship between the two most and least important features with and without breast cancer.

 ![image](https://github.com/AyeshaSKP/DataScienceCompetiton-Stemfellowsip-/assets/41141945/a1cd74c8-a72a-432f-b27c-f9668589504a)

  The above figure has been taken from the research paper related to this data science competition written by me and my team.

 Machine learning model: